Han Bong-zin

-Han Bong-zin (born 2 September 1945), also called Han Bong Jin, is a North Korean former football outside forward who played for the national team in the 1966 FIFA World Cup.
+Han Bong-zin (born 2 September 1945), also called Han Bong Jin, is a North Korean former football player who was an outside forward for the national team in the 1966 FIFA World Cup.
 He also played for 2.8 Sports Team.
 He later served as the manager of the national team from 1980 to 1981.

 Early life

 Han was born on 2 September 1945 in Pyongyang, the capital of North Korea.
 At the club level, he played for the 2.8 Sports Team in the country's top league.